a BlackSheep BellyDance and Drum Troupe

 and Drum Instructor: Paul Drake

-The BellyDance Class and Drum class are at the same time in different rooms: All ages and levels are welcome 6-80 yrs!!
+The BellyDance Class and Drum $10 classes are at the same time in different rooms at first then together: All ages and Levels are Welcome!

 We are available for Party Performances.
 We love themed parties!